japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

   compressionCodec: Option[CompressionCodec]): Array[ByteBuffer]
 ----

-blockifyObject divides (aka _blockifies_) the input `obj` value into blocks (`ByteBuffer` chunks). blockifyObject uses the given xref:serializer:Serializer.adoc[] to write the value in a serialized format to a `ChunkedByteBufferOutputStream` of the given `blockSize` size with the optional xref:io:CompressionCodec.adoc[CompressionCodec].
+blockifyObject divides (aka _blockifies_) the input `obj` value into blocks (`ByteBuffer` chunks). blockifyObject uses the given serializer:Serializer.md[] to write the value in a serialized format to a `ChunkedByteBufferOutputStream` of the given `blockSize` size with the optional io:CompressionCodec.md[CompressionCodec].

 blockifyObject is used when TorrentBroadcast is requested to <<writeBlocks, stores itself as blocks to a local BlockManager>>.